 sudo apt update && sudo apt upgrade -y

-Check for Existing KDE Installation
+Check for Existing KDE Plasma Packages

 Before proceeding, verify that KDE meta packages are not already installed on your system: